Landon Pearson: Personal life

 Pearson was married to Canadian diplomat Geoffrey Pearson, the son of former Prime Minister Lester B. Pearson and Maryon Pearson, until his death on 18 March 2008.
 Their daughter, Patricia Pearson, is a notable Canadian writer.

 Pearson and her husband had five children and twelve grandchildren.
 As the wife of a former Canadian diplomat, she raised their five children in Canada, France, Mexico, India and the Soviet Union.

+Death

 Pearson died in Ottawa on 28 January 2023, at the age of 92.